AndreyGermanov/smart_shape/docs/API.md

 ### smartPoint.destroy()
 Method used to destroy the point.
-Removes event listeners from point element and raises "point_destroyed" event.
+Removes event listeners from point element and raises the `point_destroyed` event.
 This event then intercepted by owner shape.
 Then owner shape removes this point from shape's points array.

 **Kind**: instance method of [<code>SmartPoint</code>](#SmartPoint)